 In addition, the derivation of stem cells from human embryos is prohibited in NIH funded research by the annual appropriations ban on funding of human embryo research known as the Dickey Wicker Amendment.
 NIH funding for research using hESCs derived from other sources, including somatic cell nuclear transfer, parthenogenesis, and/or IVF embryos created for research purposes, is also prohibited.

-NIH will not fund any new or competing grant applications or contract proposals for research in which human pluripotent cells are introduced into non-human vertebrate animal pre-gastrulation stage embryos.
+NIH will not fund any new or competing grant applications for research in which human pluripotent cells are introduced into non-human vertebrate animal pre-gastrulation stage embryos.

-- Current research funding: NIH will not consider requests for administrative supplements or revisions to any grants or modification to R&D contracts that include costs for or involve research introducing human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos.
-Ongoing NIH awards will be addressed with the awardees on a case-by-case basis.
+- Current research funding: NIH will not consider requests for administrative supplements or revisions to any grants that include costs for or involve research introducing human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos.
+Ongoing NIH awards will be addressed with the recipients on a case-by-case basis.

-- Competing applications/contract proposals pending submission and/or peer review: NIH will not review applications or contract proposals for research proposing to introduce human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos until NIH has issued a policy notification.
+- Competing applications pending submission and/or peer review: NIH will not review applications for research proposing to introduce human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos until NIH has issued a policy notification.